alexandreelkhoury/alexandreelkhoury/README.md

 - Hi, I’m Alex
-- I’m interested in blockchain and web3
+- I’m a web3 developer
-- I’m currently learning blockchain development
+- I'm certified by Alyra Blockchain School
-- Inscrit à la formation 'développeur blockchain & smart contracts' de l'école Blockchain Alyra,
+- I'm focusing on NFTs, more projects coming !
-- Open to work on Paris, you can reach me on 07 49 99 04 69.
+- Open to work : 07 49 99 04 69 !